h2oai/h2o-2/h2o-docs/source/faq/r_related.rst

    5     5 i10 i15 i20

-**Why does as.h2o(localH2O, data) generate the error: Column domain is too large to be represented as an enum : 10001>10000?**
+*Why does **as.h2o(localH2O, data)** generate the following error: Column domain is too large to be represented as an enum : 10001>10000?*

-as.h2o like h2o.uploadFile uses a limited push method where the user initiates a request for information transfer; so it is recommended for bigger data files or files with more than 10000 enumerators in a column to save the file as a csv and import the data frame using h2o.importFile(localH2O, pathToData).
+Like **h2o.uploadFile**, **as.h2o** uses a limited push method, where the user initiates a request for information transfer.
+For bigger data files or files with more than 10000 enumerators in a column, we recommend saving the file as a .csv and import the data frame using **h2o.importFile(localH2O, pathToData)**.